Mark Smich had no reason to kill Laura Babcock, his lawyer says

 "Is this a novel?
 Because it sure is fiction," he said.

-The Crown contends the accused burned Babcock's remains in late July in the incinerator — known as The Eliminator — at Millard's hangar near Waterloo, Ont.
+The Crown contends the accused burned Babcock's remains in late July in the incinerator — known as The Eliminator — at Millard's hangar near Waterloo.
 Court has also heard the pair and others worked on making the massive machine mobile by building a trailer to move it around.

-But Dungey argued that would have been the "height of stupidity."
+But Dungey argued that would have been the "height of stupidity" after the pair worked on the machine out in the open at the hangar in front of a bunch of other people.

 "If you wanted to kill and incinerate Laura Babcock, you don't spend a week to build a trailer to do it.
 The incinerator is there in the hangar.
 Do the job.
 Kill her, burn it and get it over with," he said.